Simplistic Collection and Labeling Practices Limit the Utility of Benchmark Datasets for Twitter Bot Detection: Results

-However, in \Cref{subsec:distinguishing-bot-types}, we provide evidence to suggest that datasets within a given bot type are not drawn from similar distributions; simple decision rules can differentiate bots of the same type from different datasets.
-This implies that rather than each dataset being broadly representative of all or a part of the respective subspace containing that type of bot, these component datasets are drawn from narrow and easily separable regions of the sample space.
-This suggests that the signals from each dataset are strongly influenced by sampling and labeling procedures.
-We conclude that we should not expect that the collection of more---even many more---datasets using similar simplistic sampling and labeling strategies will result in significantly more generalizable classifiers.
+However, in \Cref{subsec:distinguishing-bot-types}, we provide evidence that datasets within a given bot type are not drawn from similar distributions; simple decision rules can also differentiate bots within the same type from different datasets.
+This implies that rather than each dataset being broadly representative of all or a part of the respective subspace containing that type of bot, these component datasets are drawn from narrow and easily separable regions of the sample space, meaning that the signals from each dataset are strongly influenced by sampling and labeling procedures.
+We conclude that we should not expect that the collection of more --- even many more --- datasets using similar simplistic sampling and labeling strategies will result in significantly more generalizable classifiers.